25 July – 25 August 2019

 For the month of August, Edinburgh's leading galleries, museums and artist-run spaces present an innovative programme of special events – most of which are free to attend.
 The festival also includes new public art commissions by established and emerging artists.

-For lovers of art history, this year’s not-to-miss exhibits will include the largest display of work by Canaletto ever shown in Scotland, and an exclusive exploration of the extraordinary impact of Rembrandt’s work in Britain.
-On the Scottish front, you can admire works by historic artists including Edwin G. Lucas and John Bellany.
+For lovers of art history, 2018's not-to-miss exhibits included the largest display of work by Canaletto ever shown in Scotland, and an exclusive exploration of the extraordinary impact of Rembrandt’s work in Britain.

 Still a few tickets left for tomorrow’s Art Late, kicking off at @natgalleriessco with curator tours of NOW and Ed Ruscha, followed by a chance to see @jupiterartland as you’ve never seen it before.
 All topped off with music from @boohoohooband Tickets include travel to and from Jupiter!
 For info and booking see link in bio